 You can choose to have your computer warn you each time a cookie is sent, or you can choose to turn off all cookies.
 You do this through your browser settings.
 Since each browser is a little different, see your browser's help menu to learn how to modify your cookies.

 If users disable cookies in their browser:

 If you turn cookies off, some of the features that make your site experience more efficient may not function properly.
 Some features, such as the login, may not function properly, and the user will not be able to use DataCast.

 - Remember whether a user is logged in

-- Google Analytics (also GetResponse which uses Analytics) to keep track of a user as they browse
+- Enable Google Analytics to keep track of a user as they browse

-- Adaptive image is an image resizing plugin for responsive images, the cookie keeps track of screen resolution and expires after session close
+Adaptive image is an image resizing plugin for responsive images; the cookie keeps track of screen resolution and expires after the session closes.

-- DataCast sends user data such as ID, Email, Username, roles from our website to DataCast server in order to validate user and provide features such as completion email.
+DataCast sends user data such as ID, email, username, and roles from our website to the DataCast server in order to validate the user and provide features such as email completion.
 It also stores ASP.NET session data.
-Both of these are encrypted, I cannot see them.
+Both of these are encrypted through public/private key security.

-- Twitter gathers information from our widget in the footer.
-Information on that can be found: https://twitter.com/en/privacy
+Twitter gathers information from our widget in the footer.
+More information may be found here: https://twitter.com/en/privacy

 We do not include or offer third-party products or services on our website.

 Google's advertising requirements can be summed up by Google's Advertising Principles.
 They are put in place to provide a positive experience for users: https://support.google.com/adwordspolicy/answer/1316548?hl=en

 We, along with third-party vendors such as Google, use first-party cookies (such as the Google Analytics cookies) to compile data regarding user interactions with page views and other information as it relates to our website.